ZhangYiJiang/fuck-orbital/readme.md

   - Tokens expire after 30 min
 - If the user wants to edit the message, a button on the Fuck will send them a new token that will allow them to do this

-## Why?

-Because Fuck Orbital

-## But seriously, why?

-Because I'm probably the only person to have ever failed a module before even taking it.
-After talking to more than two dozen people and not even coming close to finding a partner I realized I ran out of fucks to give.
-This 'project' was started as a way to vent, but also because I wanted to see how much work I can do in a single day.

-With apologies to Professor Krugman - while the project's goal is farcical, the implementation does attempt to follow industry best practices and uses the same tools professionals do.
-This project, then, is a serious implementation of a ridiculous idea, which is of course the opposite of what is usual in Orbital.

 ## Timeline

 Timings are rough.
 I didn't really use git properly, which is still better than my usual